From buying organic food to decluttering your living space, this is how to go green this Ramadan.

 The holy Month of Ramadan is currently underway for Muslims around the world.
-Throughout the month, the process of fasting from sunrise to sunset is observed with thoughtful and spiritual reflection, along with charitable behaviour and actions.
+For 30 days, the process of fasting from sunrise to sunset is observed with thoughtful and spiritual reflection, along with charitable behaviour and actions.

 Spending time with family and friends is encouraged and in general, it is suggested that positive lifestyle changes are made.

 According to Islamic belief, human beings have a responsibility of guardianship for planet Earth.

 With that in mind, Ramadan can be a perfect opportunity to contemplate how human actions are impacting our planet.

 Here are five tips to make your Ramadan more sustainable:

 Daylight fasting is a challenge for most and there’s nothing better than knowing you can come home to a delicious iftar, the evening meal when the sun has set.
 While you’re at it, why not cook vegetarian dishes instead?

 Ramadan is a period to be caring and compassionate to the world around us, so it makes sense to reduce our meat intake.
 According to experts, the meat industry is responsible for the highest number of greenhouse gas emissions worldwide, that’s over 51 per cent.